nbcohen99/CS411_Group/docs/user stories/UserStory2.md

 # Primary User #2
-## Creating a Group
-A logged in user on the main page may click on a clearly marked “Groups” tab, upon which taking them to a separate page that handles all Group functionality.
-Much like creating a group DM on social media, or Discord for example, you are able to create a new group and invite users to it.
-The group tab also shows invites and has a button to accept and join a new group.
-To create a new group, there shall be some button dubbed “Create New Group”, opening a popup where you can invite Friends by their username, or name.
-Upon creating a new group, the logged in user shall be sent to the group’s individual page.
-The logged in user that created the group shall be deemed the “Host/Owner” of the group.
-Only the Host/Owner will be given the option to add/kick members in the group; this will be done to control group size.
+## Navigating the Site
+After logging in, a user will be redirected to their personal profile page.
+From there, the user can navigate to “friends”, “groups”, “search” pages, or log out using the log out button, all located on the navbar  at the top.
+The “friends” page allows a user to view a list of friends, and gives the option to “add” or “unfriend” each member listed.
+The “groups” page provides a list of all of the users groups and also allows the user to create new groups.
+If the user is a host, each member has an action to be removed from a group, but all general members are given the option to leave a group as well.